uclnlp/jack/README.md

 [wercker]: https://app.wercker.com/project/byKey/8ed61192a5b16769a41dc24c30a3bc6a
 [heres_johnny]: https://upload.wikimedia.org/wikipedia/en/b/bb/The_shining_heres_johnny.jpg

-**Jack the Reader** -- or **jack**, for short -- is a framework for building an testing models on a variety of tasks that require *reading comprehension*.
+**Jack the Reader** - or **jack**, for short - is a framework for building and using models on a variety of tasks that require *reading comprehension*.

+## Installation
-To get started, please see [How to Install and Run][install] and then you may want to have a look at the [notebooks] to familiarize yourself with the framework.
+To install Jack, please see [How to Install and Run][install].

+## Quick Start & Tutorials
+We provide ipython notebooks with tutorials on Jack.
+For the quickest start, you can begin [here][quickstart].
+If you're interested in training a model yourself, see [this tutorial][model_training], and if you'd like to implement a new model yourself, [this notebook][implementation] gives you a tutorial that explains this process in more detail.

 There is documentation on our [command line interface][cli] for actually **training and evaluating models**.
 For a high-level explanation of the ideas and vision, see [Understanding Jack the Reader][understanding].

+[quickstart]: notebooks/quick_start.ipynb
+[model_training]: notebooks/model_training.ipynb
+[implementation]: notebooks/model_implementation.ipynb
 [install]: docs/How_to_install_and_run.md
 [api]: https://uclmr.github.io/jack/
 [notebooks]: notebooks/